arshah18/arshah18.github.io/index.md

 layout: home
 title: Home
 nav_order: 1
-description: Public Health leader (Epidemiology-in-training, MPH 2026) and Lead Health Data Coordinator II focused on accreditation, quality, and evidence-driven improvement.
+description: Lead Health Data Coordinator II (NLSG, UNMC) and public-health leader focused on academic quality, accreditation, and evidence-driven improvement (MPH–Epidemiology, expected 2026).
 ---

 # Welcome
 Turning research rigor into clear, humane accreditation so programs—and people—thrive.
 {: .lead }

-**Teaching & leadership, in one line:** I teach for transfer (clarity → practice) and lead for trust (simple processes → measurable improvement).
+**Tagline:** From lymphoma registry insight to institution-wide quality, I build simple systems that earn trust and deliver improvement.
 {: .fs-5 }

+I am **Lead Health Data Coordinator II** for the **Nebraska Lymphoma Study Group (NLSG)** at the **University of Nebraska Medical Center (UNMC), Department of Internal Medicine, Division of Hematology/Oncology**.
-I’m a **computational & experimental biologist** working in **healthcare and public health**, and an **epidemiologist-in-training (MPH–Epidemiology, expected 2026)**—focused on building **reliable, fair, and usable** accreditation systems.
-I translate data, policy, and people’s lived experience into decisions programs can act on.
+I’m a **computational & experimental biologist** working in healthcare and public health, and an **epidemiologist-in-training (MPH–Epidemiology, expected 2026)**, focused on building **reliable, fair, and usable** quality and accreditation systems.

-**Current affiliation:** [University of Nebraska Medical Center (UNMC)](https://www.unmc.edu/) — Department of Internal Medicine, Division of Hematology/Oncology.

-I currently coordinate data and process in cancer research **and** serve as an **elected member of the College of Public Health Curriculum Committee (since October 2025)**.
-I’m seeking roles that expand my institutional impact—especially in **institutional & program quality/accreditation leadership** within a **Vice Chancellor’s** office.
+I also serve as an **elected member of the College of Public Health Curriculum Committee (since October 2025)**, bringing a learner/program lens to policy and continuous improvement.
+I’m seeking roles that expand institutional impact—especially in **institutional & program quality/accreditation leadership** within a **Vice Chancellor’s** office.

----

-## Now serving
-- **Curriculum Committee, College of Public Health — Elected Member (since Oct 2025)**
-  Bringing student and program perspectives into curriculum policy, evaluation, and continuous improvement.

 ---